mgganeshguptha-source/rag-chatbot/README.md

 - 📁 **Google Drive Integration**: Securely connects to your specified Google Drive folder
 - 🔍 **Smart Document Search**: Uses keyword-based retrieval to find relevant information
 - 💬 **Context-Aware Responses**: Generates answers based on document content using Gemini AI
-- 🎯 **Source Attribution**: Shows which documents were used to generate each answer
+- 🎯 **Source Attribution**: Shows which documents were used to generate each answer (📄 for Drive, 🌐 for general knowledge)
+- 🌐 **Extended Knowledge**: Automatically falls back to Gemini's general knowledge when Drive documents don't contain the answer
 - ⚡ **Auto-Initialize**: Automatically loads documents on startup
+- 🔄 **Retry Logic**: Automatic retry mechanism for handling temporary API failures

 ## Prerequisites